 - Linguistic voice coaching.
 Linguists with a theater background may do voice coaching in the entertainment industry, helping actors with the phonetics of particular languages, dialects, and foreign accents.
 Others may offer accent reduction lessons for professionals.
 For more information, see the Voice and Speech Trainers Association site, or this interview.
 (A few linguists even create whole new languages for entertainment.)

 - Nonprofits.
 Some nonprofits specialize wholly or partly in linguistic issues, such as the Center for Applied Linguistics, the Living Tongues Institute, the Endangered Language Fund, Language Hunters, Cultural Survival, the Indigenous Language Institute, the Long Now Foundation (Rosetta Project), and the Institute for Language and Education Policy.

 - Speech therapy.
 Generally, aspiring speech therapists should major in Communicative Disorders.
-But if this is not possible, Linguistics is a good background for CSULB’s Master’s preparatory program in Speech Therapy.
+But if this is not possible, Linguistics is a good background for CSULB’s Master’s in Speech-Language Pathology.

 - Enter the general educated workforce.
 Liberal arts majors can take entry-level jobs in a variety of businesses and organizations, and work their way up.
 As a sales rep or lobbyist or fundraiser or social worker (for example), you probably won’t use your knowledge of allophones and isoglosses, but hopefully your academic work will have made you a better writer, reader, speaker, and thinker, with an ability to adapt and learn new things.
 If you are not sure what direction your career may go, it never hurts to supplement your major with courses on specific practical skills, such as web design, business, video production, writing, graphic design, or a foreign language.